Fatima-Dawabsheh/AI-Diabetes-Project/README.md

 # 📌 Medical Diagnosis of Diabetes Using Machine Learning

 This project implements a **machine learning-based system** to classify and diagnose diabetes based on patient symptoms.
-Using **Python (scikit-learn)** and **Weka**, multiple classification algorithms were trained and evaluated to determine the most effective model for diabetes prediction.
+Using **Python** and **Weka**, multiple classification algorithms were trained and evaluated to determine the most effective model for diabetes prediction.

 ## 🚀 Features
 - Utilizes **Decision Trees, Random Forest, Naïve Bayes, and Neural Networks**